Run Custom Command or Script in Ubuntu 25.10 Automatically at Login

 But, what if you want to auto-start app with custom options, or auto-run custom commands/scripts at login?

-As you may know, all the app icons you see in Gnome app grid, dock, or other app launchers in most Linux are handled by .desktop files under /usr/share/applications, .local/share/applications, etc directories.
+As you may know, all the app icons you see in Gnome app grid, dock, or other app launchers in most popular Linux distributions are handled by .desktop files under /usr/share/applications, .local/share/applications, etc directories.

-Similarly, auto-start apps are handled by the .desktop files in either /etc/xdg/autostart or .config/autostart directories.
+Similarly, auto-start apps are handled by the .desktop files under either /etc/xdg/autostart or .config/autostart directories.

 And, when you turn on “Autostart” toggle switch for an application in Settings (Gnome Control Center), it will automatically create a file under .config/autostart linked to the .desktop file for that app icon.